The Elements of a Persona

 - Why include: The quote and the photo in a persona are often the most memorable.
 These elements make the persona more human and give a greater sense of who you’re designing for.

-- Example: James wants to compare and review how different states and healthcare companies are improving their health outcomes through the use of data.
-He has the data, but needs to get the perspective of experts in the field.
+- Example: Pooja wants to compare and review how different states and healthcare companies are improving their health outcomes through the use of data.
+She has already collected the data but needs to get the perspective of experts in the field.

 - Why include: By including this information, we’ll be able to know if and how your audience is successful.